EternityForest/pavillion/README.md

 self.assertEqual(x, b'A test string')
 ```
 ### Publish subscribe
-Client and server objects are all-in-one, and support multiple communication modes.
+Client and server objects are all-in-one, and support multiple communication modes, and messages may be send client to server
+or server to client.

 In addition, the rest of the API is the same for PSK as it is for public key.
 ```